 Why Beauty Is Such An Integral Part Of Life (and Meditation)

-Many of my friends are interested in politics and current affairs.
+Some of my friends are interested in politics and current affairs.
 They regularly go to protests and support humanitarian efforts around the world.
 For example, one friend is working as an eye doctor to solve blindness in developing countries.
 Another works for a wiki leaks style company, passionate about preserving our online privacy.
 Another is interested in the politics of sex and gender.
-She works tirelessly to rebalance feminine oppression and promote equality.
+She works tirelessly to rebalance women’s rights and promote equality.

 - A beautiful sunset or painting